myersm0/sf/docs/DEVELOPMENT.md

 ### Data flow

-**Creating a directory:** `sf new` generates a random 6-digit hex key, creates `~/contents/<key>/`, writes `.meta.json`, and inserts a row into the `directories` table with the contents path registered as the first location.
+**Creating a directory:** `sf new` generates a random 6-digit hex key, creates the directory at the specified root (or default `contents_path`), writes `.meta.json`, and inserts a row into the `directories` table with that root registered as the first location.

 **Importing:** `sf import <key>` reads an existing `.meta.json` and registers it in the database.
+Accepts `--path` for non-default locations.
 No embedding happens at import time.

 **Embedding:** `sf sync` iterates all registered directories.
-For each, it gathers text (purpose + README.md or index files), hashes it, compares against the stored hash, and if changed, sends the text to ollama and stores the resulting f32 vector as a blob in SQLite.
-Directories without docs are skipped unless `--force` is used.
+For each, it resolves the key to an accessible location, gathers text (purpose + README.md or index files), hashes it, compares against the stored hash, and if changed, sends the text to ollama and stores the resulting f32 vector as a blob in SQLite.
+Directories without docs are skipped unless `--force` is used or `warn_no_docs` is set to false in config.

 **Searching:** `sf search "query"` embeds the query via ollama, computes cosine similarity against all stored embeddings, filters by `min_similarity`, caps at `max_search_results`, and presents the picker.
 Metadata filters (author, tags, since) narrow the candidate set before scoring.
 Selecting a result records a visit in the `visits` table.

 **Co-access:** `sf coaccess <key>` reads the visit log, computes NPMI over a sliding window, and surfaces directories frequently visited in the same session as the given key.

+**Editing:** `sf edit <key>` resolves the key, opens `.meta.json` in `$EDITOR`, validates the JSON on save, updates the database row, and re-embeds if the content hash changed.

+**Auditing:** `sf audit` scans `contents_path` and configured `backup_locations` for hex directories.
+Reports lost keys (no known locations), underprotected keys (fewer than 2 locations), and strays (on disk but not registered).
+Auto-registers newly discovered locations for known keys.

+**Key resolution:** Commands that access directory contents (search, sync, edit, coaccess) resolve keys via `db.resolve_key()`, which checks each registered location until it finds one that's mounted.
+This supports directories that live on different drives.

 ### SQLite schema